adrianbiro/m_bin/README.md

 maketestdirs - make a bunch of directories and files

+mcp - put highlighted text to the system clipboard in vim visual mode

 newx - make an executable file with appropriate shebang

 opmlparse - parse OPML file for RSS URLs

 pman - help for python modules

 pomo - pomodoro